 Is The Bottom Navigation Bar So Bad?

-It’s aesthetics do not stand out.
-Bar takes the precious place on the screen and the symbols with tiny text may not be perfectly readable.
+Its aesthetics do not stand out.
+The bar takes the precious place on the screen and the symbols with tiny text may not be perfectly readable.
 But, it is a useful and easy to understand UI component.
 It solves many issues and engages users incomparably better than the Side Menu.

 Designers should still use Bottom Navigation as the fundamental UI pattern to navigate between major screens.
 However, it is important to remember about disadvantages of this UI component.